 These ancho short rib tacos may not be authentic Mexican food, but after one bite into a tortilla laden with red wine-braised short ribs and pickled red onions, you won’t care at all.

 We’ve been seeing an awful lot of ancho short rib tacos on menus lately.
 And we suspect you’ve experienced this, too.
 At first glance, the concept may seem an unlikely melding of short ribs and ancho chiles and aromatics and (a waste of) good red wine.
-But wait’ll you taste the results when shredded and harnessed as taco filling.
-And if we may make a suggestion, have lots of napkins at the standby.–Renee Schettler Rossi
+But wait until you taste the results when shredded and harnessed as a taco filling.
+And if we may make a suggestion, have lots of napkins on standby.–Renee Schettler

 LC Authenticity Is Overrated Note

 Are these ancho short rib tacos authentic Mexican?
 Nah.
 Are they worth making?
 Heck yeah.
 [Editor’s Note: This is one of those rare instances when we’ll concede that authenticity is, at times, somewhat overrated.]

 For the pickled red onions

 - 1/2 cup red wine vinegar

 - 3 tablespoons thawed frozen orange juice concentrate

 - 3/4 teaspoon dried Mexican oregano

 - 1 large red onion thinly sliced